agda/cubical/README.md

 or directly create an open PR, we should request a review, by one of the reviewers below.
 If that doesn't happen, you can also request a reviewer yourself (for reviewer expertise see below), to make us aware of the open PR.
+Feel free to use Discord to get in touch with a reviewer in case reviewing is taking a very long time.

 | Reviewer                                                                | github handle | Area of expertise                           | Queue |
 |-------------------------------------------------------------------------|---------------|---------------------------------------------|------|